 Mary: “How can a card exist in his wallet with my name on it BEFORE I picked it?
 What if I had picked a different card?!”

 This went on for another few minutes and I couldn’t resist the chance to come out the door saying, “You know, I can hear every word you two are saying.”
 This got a great laugh and then I thanked them again and left the venue.
 It was fascinating to me that both were convinced that the trick I did for them was better than the trick I had done for the other.
 At first, I wondered which trick really was better.
 But then I realized something.
 Both tricks are equally as good.
 Bill was convinced I just had the skill to get a card in my wallet, but was fooled I could get in his mind and there’s no explanation for that.
 On the other hand, Mary was convinced that mentalism was just some sort of cheap magic trick I bought and that there was no explanation how her signed card appeared in my wallet.
 It made me realize that they each thought “their” trick was better only because of the personal experience they had.
 They liked the effect I showed directly to them more than he effect they watched me do for the other person.
 If I had done the mentalism effect for her and the Card to Wallet for him, I’m sure they’d be having the opposite argument.
 As an experiment, over the rest of my 2019 holiday season, I did these two effects back-to-back in my walk-around set.
 Each time I could sense similar feelings from each person.
 Factor this in next time you’re listening to audience members tell you their favorite trick they saw you do.
 Obviously this won’t be the case all of the time, but it’s fun to get inside their heads for real sometimes!

 Want free stuff?
 Each week I give away free merchandise on my Instagram page.
-This week I’m giving away a deck of Blue Monarchs by Theory 11.
-Look for the post with the deck plus the word “FREE” to enter!
+This week I’m giving away a deck of Red Metalluxe Bee Playing Cards by USPCC.
+Look for the latest post with that deck to enter!
+Good luck.